Strong Gravitational Lensing by Loop Quantum Gravity Motivated Rotating Black Holes and EHT Observations: Gravitational Lensing by LQG-motivated rotating black holes

 In the above expression, $\theta_{1}$ is the angular position of the outermost single image, $\theta_{\infty}$ is the angular position of the rest packed images, $s$ is the angular separation between the $\theta_{1}$ and $\theta_{\infty}$, $r_{\text{mag}}$ is the ratio of the flux of the first image and the all other images.

-There is a time discrepancy between the two images because the time taken by the light routes corresponding to the various images is not the same.
-A further significant observable known as the time delay is the interval of time between the creation of relativistic images that take the source's varying brightness into account.
+There is a time discrepancy between the two images because the time taken by the light routes corresponding to the various images is different.
+A further significant observable known as the time delay is the interval between the creation of relativistic images that take the source's varying brightness into account.
 Finally, the time delay $\Delta T_{2,1}$ when the images are on the same side of the lens can be tentatively calculated as follows \cite{Bozza:2003cp}

-The source must be variable in order to measure the time delay, which is not a stringent condition as variable stars are common in all galaxies.
-It would be able to calculate the time difference between the relativistic images by implicitly assuming these fluctuations, which will manifest themselves with a temporal phase in all images.
-From an observational standpoint, the accurate measurement of the time delay has a significant advantage of dimensional measurement of the system's scale, which can be used to obtain an accurate estimate of the black hole's distance.
-We have calculated the time delay for different black holes in nearby galaxies in Table~\ref{table3}.
+The source must be variable to measure the time delay, which is not a stringent condition as variable stars are common in all galaxies.
+It could calculate the time difference between the relativistic images by implicitly assuming these fluctuations, which will manifest themselves with a temporal phase in all images.
+From an observational standpoint, the accurate measurement of the time delay has a significant advantage of dimensional measurement of the system's scale, which can be used to accurately estimate the black hole's distance.